Welcome to our Guide to Saguenay St. Lawrence Marine Park

-A national park to protect the marine habitat at the Saguenay River confluence into the estuary of St. Lawrence River.
-Important location of marine mammal scientific research and whale watching tourism.
+The Saguenay St. Lawrence Marine Park is a national park established to protect the marine habitat where the Saguenay River flows into the estuary of the St. Lawrence River.
+It is an important location for marine mammal research and whale watching tourism.

 How to Get Here

-Boat trips to the marine park are leaving from different harbours along the St. Lawrence River North and South coast.
-Most important one though is the harbour in Tadoussac.
-You can get to Tadoussac by bus leaving from Quebec City, bus terminal (~5hrs).
+Boat trips to the marine park depart from various harbours along the north and south coasts of the St. Lawrence River.
+The most important harbour is in Tadoussac.
+You can reach Tadoussac by taking a bus from Quebec City’s bus terminal, which takes approximately 5 hours.

 An ambitious photographer will look for an opportunity to sit into a small Zodiac.
 A small Zodiac is important because you will be able to get closer to whales and seals and at sea level.
 If your looking for Humpback Whale (Megaptera novaeangliae) or Fin Whale (Balaenoptera physalus) you have to go in August.
 There is a chance to see them before or after August but during August you are almost guaranteed to spot them.